cartok/frameworks/README.md

 ## Gross plan

-### Somewhen

-- Create a minimal design system, incl. figma
-- try out vanilla-css-extract
-- try out unocss
-- try out latest tailwind

 ### Stage 1

 - Create a TODO List (CSR)
-- Test router by linking to the TODO List from the index page
-- Test lazy loading of images and components on another page
 - [x] Create a reusable CSS reset that I can use everwhere
-  - **Try to use latest CSS features (`@layer`, `@scope`, `@container`)**.
-CSS nesting is already a thing in major browsers: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting - Class name concatenation like in preprocessors does not work though, It's not a preprocessor and not capable.
-But its propably not required.
-As everthing is scoped and flag generation is still possible, just not in a systematic style, which I would prefer but whatever.
-Propably still better to use the standard, than opening the SCSS crap-box.
-    - Maybe there is a minimalistic and fast pre-processor like SASS but without any feature, just nesting.
-I would like to have nested class generation but I do not want to have all the other features and oppinons in the way.
+- [x] Create a package for all the CSS using latest CSS features

 #### Frameworks

+- [x] Solid
-- [ ] Solid
+  - [ ] Vike
 - [ ] React
+  - [ ] Vike
+  - [ ] Next
+  - [ ] Remix
 - [ ] Svelte
+  - [ ] Svelte Kit
+  - [ ] Vike
 - [ ] Lit
+  - [ ] Lit SSR
 - [ ] Angular
+  - [ ] @angular/ssr + @angular/dev-kit
 - [ ] Vue

-#### SSR/SGG

   - [ ] Nuxt
-- [ ] Next
   - [ ] Vike

+_No need to implement every framework from in order to work on Stage 2 and 3._

 ### Stage 2

+- [ ] Test router
+  - [ ] by linking to the TODO List from the index page
+  - [ ] syncing state with URL
+- [ ] Test lazy loading of images and components
+- [ ] Test lazy hydration of components
+- [ ] Try out or update on CSS solutions
+  - [ ] vanilla-css-extract
+  - [ ] unocss
+  - [ ] tailwind

+### Stage 3

+- [ ] HTMX
-- Try out htmx, render via SSR and realize simple CRUD using the fastest backend frameworks.
+      Render via SSR and realize simple CRUD using the fastest backend frameworks.
-- If framework is rather a lib and choice of database is up to me i'd want to try out Couchbase or Scylla.
+      If framework is rather a lib and choice of database is up to me i'd want to try out Couchbase or Scylla.
-- Add SSR for all frameworks from **Stage 1**
-  - Compare vike with nextjs and nuxtjs

-#### Frameworks
+#### Backend Frameworks

-- [ ] htmx
-  - backends of choice:
 - [ ] ts: elyisa
 - [ ] go: chi/herz/echo/gin
 - [ ] kotlin: vertex-web/http4k

+_I did not check on template libraries for those frameworks yet._

-### Stage 3
+### Stage 4

-- Add persistance to the TODO List data for all apps / frameworks tried out in **Stage 1**
+- [ ] Add persistance to the TODO List

 #### Frameworks

 - [ ] Appwrite
 - [ ] Supabase
-- htmx backends
+- Custom
   - [ ] ts: elyisa
   - [ ] go: chi/herz/echo/gin
   - [ ] kotlin: vertex-web/http4k

-### Stage 4

-- unit tests
-- e2e tests
-- integration tests

 ### Stage 5

-- Refactorings needed or all good?
+- [ ] Create a minimal design system for everything in Figma
+- [ ] Refactor: Update whole CSS and Components according to the design system
+- [ ] Work on great a11y support

-### Stage 6 (eventually)
+### Stage 6

+- [ ] unit tests
+- [ ] e2e tests
+- [ ] integration tests
+- [ ] build pipelines
+- [ ] deployment

+### Stage 7

-- Automated benchmarks: network & cpu throttling & real usage emulation
+Benchmarks under network & cpu throttling & real usage emulation.

+Path:

 - render home page
 - navigate to todo list page, which has a lot of todos stored already
 - add a few entries
 - delete a few entries